ibrahimelmokhtar/kasper-company/README.md

 - ⭐ Single Page Website
 - 🤖 Responsive layout on ALL devices
 - ⚡ Fast and lightweight website; based on Lighthouse report
+- 📈 Numbers increment on scrolling
+- 📊 Progress bars animation on scrolling
 - 🌱 Smooth scrolling behavior
 - ✨ And more!